a-down/quick-measure-gps-app/README.md

 ### Save Measurements

-Save a measurement from any tool to view later in the "Saved" tab.
+Save a measurement from any tool to view later in the `Saved` tab.
 Saved measurements display a quick view with the measurement's name, creation date, distance, and area.
 Click on the measurement to view the map.

 ### Measurement Display